5 Steps to Measure the Quality of Anything

 Quality relates to so many things.
 Fundamentally, quality is about how good something is.
 And even more specifically, it’s about how good something is relative to how good it should be.

-So it can be useful to measure the quality of all kinds of things we work on, like these:
+So it can be useful to measure the quality of all kinds of entities we work on, like these:

 • Data quality e.g. financial data or performance data or HR data